rshin1209/desres/README.md

 <img src="https://github.com/rshin1209/desres/assets/25111091/b088f388-d8fc-4d81-97e9-03626060e37c" width="600">

 **Figure 4.
 Entropy Matrix Comparison between Peptide B and Peptide C, derived from `./B/B_entropy_map.npy` and `./C/C_entropy_map.npy`, respectively.**

-Traditional energy-based models and quantitative techniques like RMSD and RMSF frequently present limitations in providing a thorough evaluation of structural dynamics alterations induced by mutations.
-By employing the entropy matrix that I have developed, a more comprehensive assessment of the impact of mutations on structural dynamics can be achieved.

 **Figure 2** highlights notable entropy changes in M1Y, I7K, and R20K (A#B denotes mutation from A to B at residue number #).
 Beyond the mutation sites, phenylalanine (F at residue 15) exhibits a substantial alteration in correlations with other residues.
 This pattern is further evident in **Figure 3**, comparing peptides A and C, where mutation sites include K2Y, R19L, and R20K.
 Conversely, the comparison between peptides B and C in **Figure 4** reveals anticipated entropy changes solely at the mutation sites Y1M, K2Y, K7I, and R19L.